-Tour guide Christopher took our small international group to the main city centre locations used in the film.
-This allowed us to scurry around between key landmarks and great hidden corners we would have missed on a general walking tour.
+To begin with, our tour guide Christopher took our small international group to all key locations used in the film.
+Not only did we get several deja vus but we learned amazing historical facts and film anecdotes whereever we stopped.
+In addition, scurrying around between landmarks and hidden corners opened up perspectives of the city we would have otherwise have missed on a general walking tour.

-There are at least three reasons that make the tour worthwile.
+At the very least consider these three reasons that should make the tour worthwile for you, too.

 First, for those who know the film, visiting the original film locations and learning about the many anecdotes and film production flaws that were made is fascinating.
 The idea for the film script itself was born at the Hotel Sacher Vienna, where author Graham Greene stayed in 1948.

 Second, you learn about everyday life in Vienna after the Second World War: from the story of the Russian pea king of Vienna, at that time, to the Allied Forces, having roof rabbit for Sunday lunch to the dealings of the British Secret Service in Vienna and diluted penicillin trades on the Black Market, which is the main context of the film.
 And third, you discover great locations that you probably wouldn’t have visited otherwise, like the Mölkerbastei.

 Third Man Movie Tips

 Should you have seen the Third Man movie before doing the tour?
 It’s not essential but you will have even more fun.

 My tip: Watch out for the following scenes in the film before you do the tour:

 - Holly Martin arrives at Harry Lime’s house (see Josefsplatz and statue in the background)